sukanemoero/dcbot/README.md

 # The discord lottery bot using dotnet
 Just for class and fun.
 Maybe you can make some issues or PR, that can make this better.
-Also I didn't send a request regarding copyright.
+I didn't send a request regarding copyright.
 If there are any issues, please feel free to raise an issue or DM me.

 ## Image source